67 Weird Scholarships for College Students in 2025 (+ Some Still Open for 2024!)

 Want to pursue an education in the grocery industry?
 Founded in 1909, the name Asparagus Club was selected for the group to symbolize the concept that one single tip of asparagus standing alone would fall.
 When tied together in a bunch, they could stand upright (we love a weird scholarship metaphor)!

 These strange scholarships are worth applying to!
 They are awarded for up to four semesters, provided that the recipient continues to meet eligibility requirements.
-Scholarship winners will be notified in early summer and disbursements are usually made in August.
+Scholarship winners will be notified in early summer, and disbursements are usually made in August.
+The scholarship application window opens on January 15, 2025.

 writing in journal

 If you like random scholarships, try this one!
-All you have to do is write how $3,000 would ease the stress of college tuition in 250 words or less.
+All you have to do is write how $3,000 would make a difference and ease the stress of college tuition in 250 words or less.

 woman doing crossword puzzle as the crossword puzzle scholarship is one of the unusual, weird, obscure, and rare scholarships available to college students